ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 am a stranger?&quot; He turned the book, pointing to
 the twelth verse of the Third Epistle of John :
 &quot;Having many things to write unto you, I would
-not write with paper and ink, b
+not write with paper and ink, but I
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/ncu_lumber_ver01%2Fdata%2Fsn84020712%2F00295879178%2F1859101801%2F0591.jp2/pct:5.508777,80.542532,15.142001,12.268363/!600,600/0/default.jpg"/>
 </td>